 SAP’s Cloud Chaos

 SAP has a highly confusing (both actual and explanation) of its cloud solutions.
-SAP continually layers on more cloud messaging but without clarifying how things actually fit together.
-This is combined with the fact that SAP includes much of its messaging around cloud, not for customer consumption, but to communicate to Wall Street that they are “rapidly moving to the cloud.”
+SAP continually layers on more cloud messaging but without clarifying how things fit together.
+This is combined with the fact that SAP includes much of its messaging around the cloud, not for customer consumption, but to communicate to Wall Street that they are “rapidly moving to the cloud.”
 Wall Street assigns a higher value to software vendors that are more rather than less cloud.

 In the article SAP’s Cloud Chaos, we observed that SAP’s cloud offering (outside of the acquired products like Ariba and SuccessFactors that have always been cloud) was highly confusing.
 And every year that passes, it seems to get even more confusing.

-- Mapping various functions between on-premise S/4 HANA and/or SAP Cloud functionality (IBP, SuccessFactors, Ariba, APO/SCM, ECC, SRM, BW, HR/Payroll, Finance FI/CO > Simple Finance) is really extremely complex.
+- Mapping various functions between on-premise S/4 HANA and/or SAP Cloud functionality (IBP, SuccessFactors, Ariba, APO/SCM, ECC, SRM, BW, HR/Payroll, Finance FI/CO > Simple Finance) is extremely complex.

-- It means, even more, consulting expenditures than when the cloud was not in the mix.
+- It means even more consulting expenditures than when the cloud was not in the mix.

 Run Simple or Run Increasingly Complex?

-In fact, SAP’s catch-phrase would more accurately be “Run Un-Upgradable.”
+SAP’s catch-phrase would more accurately be “Run Un-Upgradable.”

 The IT media loves covering sexy new concepts like SaaS and how this or that new product “transforms” some business process.
-However, this reality of corruption and bad decision making is virtually impossible to find in IT media.
+However, this reality of corruption and bad decision-making is virtually impossible to find in IT media.